I squinted at the number on my screen.

 The key is to provide enough access that users immediately reap the benefits, and it’s easier for them to stay with your product than to explore another option — assuming you deliver a high-quality experience.

 Take MailChimp, for example.
 You can sign up for free, but features like automation require a subscription.
 So, once people start to build and grow an email list inside the platform, switching to a different service would create serious friction.

-“Start the paid plans at a stage where the user is too involved to want to stop using your product,” says consultant and Forbes contributor Sujan Patel.
+“Start the paid plans at a stage where the user is too involved to want to stop using your product,” says Forbes contributor and Right Inbox cofounder Sujan Patel.
 “Think of the scalability of your product and where users need to be to want to pay for your product, or what additional features you can offer to push them over the tipping point.”

 SaaS products can either rely on a small user base with a high percentage of paying subscribers (a fully paid model) or a large user base with a lower proportion of paying customers (freemium).